mitchnegus/espyonage/README.md

 For every check, the bot writes to the log file `appointments.log`.
 If desired, the user can pass the bot command line arguments to activate routine status updates on the console or send email notices when it finds an available date.

 **Note:** This package does not currently have any external dependencies, but must be run with Python 3.6 or greater.
+The package does use Firefox through Selenium, and you may need to install Firefox's geckodriver.

 ## Usage